 What is the burden of chronic disease?

-Chronic diseases are the leading causes of death
+Chronic diseases are the leading causes of death in Australia

 This means that although Australians are living longer, we are living more years in ill health – largely due to preventable chronic disease.

 The cost of chronic disease to the community

 The burden of disease is not equal among all Australians.
 Lower socioeconomic groups, people living in rural or remote areas, and Aboriginal and Torres Strait Islander peoples are disproportionally affected.
 If all Australians experienced the same disease burden as the most advantaged Australians do, one fifth of the burden of chronic disease would be reduced.
 3

 The cost of chronic diseases to the community is considerable, and growing.
 Treatment of chronic diseases now consumes more than a third of health spending; in 2018–19 about $24 billion was attributable to potentially avoidable risk factors.
 4

 According to the Global Burden of Disease Study, over a third (38%) of Australia’s disease burden is attributable to risk factors such as tobacco use, obesity, dietary risks, high blood pressure and alcohol use.
 3 Additionally, these risk factors cause half (54%) of all chronic disease deaths in Australia.

 What are the trends in chronic disease in Australia?